 Known to the Turks as Barbaros Hayreddin, he was the greatest, most greatly feared, and most successful of all the Ottoman Naval warriors.
-Originally from Mytilene, one of the Greek Islands, he and his brother Oruc had established themselves as successful privateers against Christian targets by 1512, when Sultan Selim I came to power.
+He was born in 1475 in Mytilene - Lesbos, one of the Greek Islands in the Aegean Sea, he and his brother Oruc had established themselves as successful privateers against Christian targets by 1512, when Sultan Selim I came to power.
 Hayreddin had two memorable naval encounters with the Genoese Admiral Andrea Doria, and, although under somewhat unclear circumstances, Hayreddin bested the Italian both times.
-He died in 1544 (of natural causes) and was succeeded as Kapudan Pasha by Turgut Reis (Turgut Pasha).
+He died of natural causes in 1544 and was succeeded as Kapudan Pasha by Turgut Reis (Turgut Pasha).
 Piri Reis was a nephew.
+Barbarossa was also called as "Red Beard" and "Captain Hizir".

 Originally, he and his brother joined forces successfully with Sultan Selim I (The Grim) in about 1515, but he really came to glory under Selim's son, Süleyman The Magnificent.
 Barbarossa was virtually unstoppable in the Mediterranean during his Ottoman lifetime; first as an ordinary Commander and then as Grand Admiral of the Fleet (Kapudan Pasha) between about 1515 to 1544.
 The following personal description of Barbarossa comes to us from Captain Muhlis Ergin of the Turkish Naval Museum (Ankara, December 1998).